 Leaders at VAI and others vested in the life sciences industry came together to create a vision for growth predicated on the knowledge that they had to think big and draw upon the region’s history of collaboration and innovative public-private partnerships.

 Amidst these discussions, a 2003 study commissioned by The Right Place identified a medical school – specifically, the potential expansion of the Michigan State University College of Human Medicine to Grand Rapids – as an important component for Grand Rapids to become a life sciences center.
 The study pointed to expanded research and clinical trials, intellectual property, physician recruitment and jobs as the critical components that a medical school would bring to the community.

 In 2004, Grand Action, a nonprofit downtown development organization, convened a formal stakeholder group to explore the feasibility and value – to the community and to MSU – of bringing the MSU medical school to Grand Rapids.
-The stakeholder group included Spectrum Health, Saint Mary’s Health Care (now Mercy Health Saint Mary’s), MSU, Grand Valley State University, The Right Place and VAI.
+The stakeholder group included Spectrum Health, Saint Mary’s Health Care (now Trinity Health Saint Mary’s), MSU, Grand Valley State University, The Right Place and VAI

 Van Andel Institute in Medical Mile neighborhood